IceWhaleTech/ZimaDocs/source/zimaos/setup-emby-server.md

 - Select the appropriate folder as the media library folder in **Folder**
 ![](https://manage.icewhale.io/api/static/docs/1733898989858_image.png)

-- Select the appropriate **language** and country, and **enable real-time monitoring** of changes to files by default.
+- Select the appropriate **Language** and country, and **Enable real-time monitoring** of changes to files by default.
 ![](https://manage.icewhale.io/api/static/docs/1733899008619_image.png)

-- Enable **import collection information from metadata downloaders**, it will import collection information from enabled metadata downloader.
+- Enable **Import collection information from metadata downloaders**, it will import collection information from enabled metadata downloader.
 ![](https://manage.icewhale.io/api/static/docs/1733899046613_image.png)